I will bite my tongue

 But you don’t.
 Somehow, sleep still eludes you.

 So, you have to fill the time.

-We’re not talking about sex, though.
-It was never about sex for you.
+We’re not talking about anything physical, though.
+It was never about that.
 You just miss having a person.
 The one you talk to throughout the day and night.
 The one who listens to your dumbass jokes and sends you news articles throughout the day and gets your shit.
 You have friends who will be there, sure, but you’re consistently concerned that you are bothering them.
 Secretly, you’re worried that if you’re not repaying someone with love or money, they have no obligation nor desire to listen to your shit.

 It’s the nothingness, though, that scares you.
 It feels foreign, unreal, unfathomable.
 That night, for the first time in a while, you cancel a second date.
 You have no desire to go out that night.

 To be fair, you’ve had another three-hour nap for sleep, and this week you have realized that sometimes your eyes don’t focus properly for a few minutes.
 Still, you don’t know what is going on.
 You, who were always so passionate.
 You, who were always so ready to jump into the arms of the next great love story and open your heart.
 Where are all those feelings now?
 Where have they run off to?

 You’re so tired and your eyes still won’t focus and you don’t know how to stop your mouth anymore.
 Instead of the date, you call a friend, rambling and lamenting to him that you’re scared you’ve lost the parts of yourself that wants to want someone else.

 He listens.
 Then, he asks you: what if you’re not ready?